 “The green building movement offers an unprecedented opportunity to respond to the most important challenges of our time, including global climate change, dependence on nonsustainable and expensive sources of energy and threats to human health,” said Rick Fedrizzi, president, CEO, and founding chair, U.S. Green Building Council.
 “The work of innovative building projects such as the Moorhead Environmental Complex is a fundamental driving force in the green building movement.”

-“Stroud Water Research Center has displayed an unwavering commitment to create facilities that reflect the highest possible environmental responsiveness and to use them as an educational resource for all,” said Sandy Wiggins, owner’s representative for the Center and past chairman of the U.S. Green Building Council.
-“The project itself is a living laboratory for Stroud’s study of water and the environment.
-This is consistent with everything I’ve come to know about the Center’s work in the world.
+“Stroud Water Research Center has displayed an unwavering commitment to create facilities that reflect the highest possible environmental responsiveness and to use them as an educational resource for all,” said Sandy Wiggins, owner’s representative for the Stroud Center and past chairman of the U.S. Green Building Council.
+“The project itself is a living laboratory for the Stroud Center’s study of water and the environment.
+This is consistent with everything I’ve come to know about the Stroud Center’s work in the world.
 As an organization, they embody everything that the LEED® Platinum certification represents, and I look forward to their ongoing contribution to the body of knowledge that is transforming the built environment.”

 LEED® certification of the Moorhead Environmental Complex was based on a number of green design and construction features that positively impact the project itself and the broader community.
 Some of the green features on site include: